PennyLaneAI/pennylane/doc/code/qml_noise.rst

 --------

-In PennyLane, noise models are defined via a mapping of conditions defined as ``Conditionals`` to functions specified as ``Callables``, along with some additional noise-related metadata.
+In PennyLane, noise models are defined via a mapping of conditions defined as ``Conditionals`` to functions specified as ``Callables``, along with some additional noise-related metadata and can be attached to a circuit or device via :func:`add_noise <pennylane.transforms.add_noise>`:

 ::